RepoSileo/MDF_Base_For_Crack/README.md

 This base for crack MyDockFinder

-BASED ON: CSF (PhantomBandit) & Goldberg
+BASED ON: CSF (PhantomBandit) & Goldberg (Thanks for Rexagames for this build)

 How to use this?